Henry Browne Hayes: Kidnapping and trial

-Following the death of his wife, in 1794, he became acquainted with Miss Mary Pike, heiress to over £20,000.
-On 22 July 1797, he abducted her and took her to his house at Vernon Mount near Douglas.
-In spite of Miss Pike's protestations, a man dressed as a priest was brought in who went through a form of a marriage ceremony.
-Miss Pike refused to consider it a marriage, and was eventually rescued by some of her relatives.
-Hayes fled, and a reward of £1000 was offered for his apprehension.
+Several years after the death of his wife, in 1794, Hayes became acquainted with Miss Mary Pike, a Quaker heiress who had inherited between £20,000 and £80,000.
+On 22 July 1797, Hayes abducted her and took her to his home at Vernon Mount near Douglas.
+While a form of marriage ceremony was performed against Pike's will, she was rescued from the house by a number of her relatives.

+Hayes fled and evaded capture for two years.
+A reward of £1000 was offered for his capture, and some accounts suggest that Hayes surrendered to a family friend so that he could claim the reward.